The benefits of losing 10% of your body weight

 Health benefits of losing body weight

 Aside from looking better and feeling more energetic, there are significant health benefits, too!
-You can’t always see or feel them, but they are important nonetheless.
+You can’t always see or feel them, but they are just important as the numbers on the scale.
+If you're ready to lose 10% of your body weight, learn how the WeightWatchers weight loss program can help.

 Health benefits of weight loss